JanSellner/integral_image/README.md

 ## Cache Misses

 The two parallel algorithms have a different cache behavior.
-In general, there are more cache misses with `parallel2` than with `parallel`.
+In general, there are more cache misses with `parallel_naive` than with `parallel_cache`.
 This can be made explicit via the [cachegrind tool of valgrind](https://valgrind.org/docs/manual/cg-manual.html).
 Run the [`cache_misses.py`](./src/cache_misses.py) script to get the output of the tool for those two algorithms.

 ## Tests